sorenmacbeth/al-jabr/README.md

 aljebra
 =======

-A Clojure port of twitter/algebird
+A Clojure wrapper of twitter/algebird